kiwi974/blood_cells_classification/README.md

   - What is the influence of dropping on both training and testing performances ?
   - What is the influence of data augmentation on both training and testing performances ?

+# The Default Model

+The default model which will be taken as reference for this study is given by its tensorflow representation.
+It achieves 100% of accuracy on training, while reaching about 65% on testing.

 # Equipment